 Maneuvers are a series of options used by the pilot or engineer in order to affect the position or performance of the ship.
 Maneuvers must be attempted before any other actions in the turn.
+None of these maneuvers, except Go Dark, can be attempted if the S-Drive is broken.

 Standard Move: the pilot steers the ship a number of hexes, based on its S-Drive Rating, across the board.
 No roll is needed.
+This can be combined with any other pilot maneuver without disadvantage.
 Evasive Maneuvers: The pilot can use various turns, course changes, feints etc., to throw off the targeting of enemy attackers.
 Roll a DT12 Space Pilot; Flight Computer; with an advantage if he has a higher Space Pilot Asset, but a disadvantage if he has a lower one than the other pilot.
 If the check succeeds any attacks made against the evading ship on the next enemy turn are made at a disadvantage.
 However, whether the evading pilot succeeds or fails, any weapons, except Space Torps, fired from his own ship will be at a disadvantage.